smariotti/Valheim/DWMP/Package/README.md

 That's really all this thing does.

 ## Change Log
+v0.1.3
+- Updated to work with Valheim post Patch 0.220.3

 v0.1.2
 - Fixed a console bug with the new command. >.<